James Noel Tetley: Second World War

 Until the outbreak of the Second World War in September 1939, Tetley was engaged in training his Territorial soldiers, and once war was declared his battalion took in new drafts of militiamen (wartime conscripts) for training, even though there were no real tanks to train on until February 1940.
 In December 1941 a new 34th Army Tank Brigade was created and Tetley was promoted to Acting Brigadier to take command of it.

 On 3 July 1943 Tetley left 34 Tank Brigade to assume command of 25th Army Tank Brigade in Tunisia, whose commander had been wounded during the recent campaign in Tunisia.
-Among its tank regiments were the North Irish Horse, which had served under him in 34 Tank Brigade, and 51 RTR formed from his battalion of the Leeds Rifles (the third regiment was 142nd (Suffolk) Regiment, Royal Armoured Corps).
-These veterans of the Tunisia Campaign remained in North Africa for many months, training and conducting exercises, until they embarked for Italy and landed at Naples in April 1944.
-Tetley commanded the brigade through all its operations in the Italian Campaign that year.
+Among its tank regiments were the North Irish Horse, which had served under him in 34 Tank Brigade, and 51st Royal Tank Regiment (RTR) formed from his battalion of the Leeds Rifles (the third regiment was the 142nd (Suffolk) Regiment, Royal Armoured Corps).
+These veterans of the Tunisian campaign remained in North Africa for many months, training and conducting exercises, until they embarked for Italy and landed at Naples in April 1944.
+Tetley commanded the brigade through all its operations in the Italian campaign that year.
 He was the only TA officer of the RTR to command a brigade on active service during the Second World War.